FredHutch/coop/_drafts/reproducibility.md

 ---
-title: "Reproducibility in data-intensive science"
+title: "December 2019 Coop Panel Summary: Reproducibility in data-intensive science"
+author: Kate Hertweck
 categories: # delete the categories that do not apply
 #  - Community
 #  - Technical